rlauer6/openbedrock/README.md

 # Overview

 Bedrock is a server side web development framework that can be used with Apache web servers.
-It allows HTML programmers to create dynamic web pages through the use of a small set of HTML-like tags.
+It allows full stack web developers to create dynamic web pages through the use of a small set of HTML-like tags.
 Bedrock is an enabling technology that glues together HTML pages and dynamic data (HTML form data, data from databases, and system services) to create web applications.

+Developers can extend Bedrock in interesting ways through the use of Perl plugins.

 Bedrock differs significantly from most web application development environments that either generate HTML pages as output (e.g. CGIs,